solarwinds/appoptics-apm-node/guides/configuration.md

 ### The Configuration File ###

-The `appoptics-apm` default configuration file is `appoptics-apm.json` and should be placed in the root directory of the project being instrumented.
+The `appoptics-apm` default configuration file is either `appoptics-apm.json` or `appoptics-apm.js`.
+It should be placed in the root directory of the project being instrumented.
 The file/location may be changed via the environment variable `APPOPTICS_APM_CONFIG_NODE`.
-If changing the location `APPOPTICS_APM_CONFIG_NODE` must include the filename, not just the path.
-The file can also be a node module that exports a single object containing the same information has `appoptics-apm.json` would.
+When using `APPOPTICS_APM_CONFIG_NODE` the path it specifies must include the filename.
+If the file is a node module it must export a single object containing the same information has `appoptics-apm.json` would; the advantage of using a node module is that the values for configuration properties can be set programmatically.

 The configuration file can supply the following properties, showing their defaults: